enthusi/feline/joss/paper.md

 These data cubes have typical sizes of 3-6 GiB per exposure, the sheer volume of data requires automated processes to support the scientists.
 ￼
 The ``FELINE`` algorithm evaluates the likelihood of emission lines at specific positions in each spectrum of the data cube.
 It does this by probing all possible combinations of up to 14 typical emission features, including Hα, Hβ, Hγ, Hδ, [OII], [OIII], [NII], [SII], and [NeIII], for the redshift range of interest (0.4 < z < 1.4).
-This extensive analysis leads to approximately $2.3\cdot 10^{11}$  iterations.
+This extensive analysis leads to approximately $2.3\times 10^{11}$  iterations.

 There are generally two approaches to source identification.
-Image based, such as SExtractor [@Bertin1996] and its many derivatives or emission line based, such as, the ORIGIN code [@Mary2020] or the previously mentioned LSDcat[@HerenzE_17a; @herenz2023].
+Image based, such as Source Extractor [@Bertin1996] and its many derivatives or emission line based, such as, the ORIGIN code [@Mary2020] or the previously mentioned LSDcat [@HerenzE_17a; @herenz2023].
 The former group analyzes white or narrow band images and is prone to miss objects with minimal or no continuum flux.
 On the other hand specialized software that focuses on detecting emission features is generally targeted at individual lines, like Lyman-$\alpha$.
 In contrast, the ``FELINE`` tool evaluates a physically connected set of emission lines simultaneously and has been successfully tested as an automated identification system, providing rapid results for 3D data cubes that can be easily reviewed by humans.
-In [@Bouche2024] we use a dual galaxy identiﬁcation process based both on continuum (using SExtractor) and on emission lines using FELINE.
+In @Bouche2024 we use a dual galaxy identiﬁcation process based both on continuum (using Source Extractor) and on emission lines using FELINE.
 Overall, we find that up to one third of our detected galaxies have no continuum detection within our magnitude limit.